-One of the first stages in constructing the Site C dam is building temporary cofferdams across the Peace River.
+One of the first stages in constructing the Site C dam was to build cofferdams across the Peace River and divert the river around the dam site through two diversion tunnels.
 The two cofferdams hold back water from the Peace River and allow crews to build the permanent dam in the dry area between the cofferdams.
-Cofferdam construction began in spring 2020, and is a key in the river diversion process, which lasts three years.

 The cofferdams are made of granular material (or what is referred to as earthfill), interlocking steel pipe piles (which are used to seal off the bottom portion of the cofferdam), and a specialized geomembrane fabric material (to seal the upper portion of the cofferdam).
 The cofferdams span the full width of the Peace River valley.

-When the cofferdams are in place, we will temporarily divert the Peace River through the two diversion tunnels around the cofferdams, and then dewater the riverbed between the cofferdams, at which point the permanent dam can begin to be built.
+Cofferdam construction began in spring 2020, and by March 2021, both cofferdams were complete to their final elevation.
 The cofferdams are integrated into the design of the permanent Site C dam.